 Being an ASUS ROG Strix product, you can expect the PSU to look really aggressive with lots of gamer-ish vibes.
 Along with a matte-black body and red accents, you also get magnetic stickers and logos that you can apply wherever you want on the PSU.

-In a nutshell, for the $1000 Gaming PC Build, there is no better PSU out there than the ASUS ROG Strix 550W.
+In a nutshell, for the best gaming PC under $1000, there is no better PSU out there than the ASUS ROG Strix 550W.
 Performance-wise, it is absolutely perfect for the other components we have selected.
 On top of that, it also does not cost a bank, so you can stay within your budget.

 How We Test